B-Sahana/HorizontalCalendarSample/README.md

 # Android Horizontal Calendar
 Migrated to Androidx and upgraded to latest sdks

-Android Horizontal Calendar with Recyclerview is an easy library to customize horizontal calendar view.
+Android Horizontal Calendar with Recyclerview is an easy library to customize horizontal calendar view with selecting center item on scroll.

 ![](screenshots/cs1.gif)
 # Features